 Industrial Symbiosis reduces final waste products by creating partnerships between companies.
 The partnerships allow one company’s waste product to become a resource for the other.
 This reduces costs for both the upstream and downstream manufacturers.
 Manufacturers often share facilities, energy, and water costs, further reducing costs.

 Your plant should conduct an energy audit every few years.
 This should be run either by knowledgeable internal employees or by a hired specialist.
 The audit will help identify any areas within your facility that need attention to improve efficiency.
 Lighting, HVAC, and production equipment should all be thoroughly inspected to identify any usage issues.
 Once these have been identified, conservation procedures can be implemented.

 Over the last few years, several new technologies have been introduced to manufacturing that allows design and prototyping to happen off the manufacturing floor.
 Using VR or AR technologies to evaluate designs or process changes will help limit waste in the real-world environment.
 These technologies allow your design team to start over or back up in their design process without any lost product.
-Once a digital design has been perfected and analyzed on your virtual platform, you can move it to real-world prototyping, and then to your manufacturing line.
+Once a digital design has been perfected and analyzed on your virtual platform, you can move it to real-world prototyping.
+After that, it can move to your manufacturing line.

-AR technologies are taking off, with many of the largest platforms like Firefox, Snapchat, Apple, Facebook, and Google all announcing or releasing AR development tools in the last year.
+Additionally, AR technologies are taking off.
+Some of the largest platforms like Firefox, Snapchat, Apple, Facebook, and Google recently announced or released AR development tools.
 This technology will reach far beyond the fun applications of cat-faced Snap filters and playing Pokemon Go.